Baton Rouge Water Quality Summary

 Baton Rouge – Louisiana – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Baton Rouge Water Company manages a comprehensive municipal water system serving over 500,000 residents across East Baton Rouge Parish.
-Established in the early 1900s, the system has expanded to include approximately 1,600 miles of water mains, multiple pumping stations, and advanced treatment facilities, delivering roughly 65 million gallons daily to the greater Baton Rouge metropolitan area.
+Baton Rouge Water Company manages a comprehensive municipal water system serving over 550,000 residents across East Baton Rouge Parish and parts of Ascension Parish.
+Established in 1888, the system has expanded to include approximately 1,550 miles of water mains, multiple pumping stations, and 94 active wells, delivering roughly 45-75 million gallons daily depending on seasonal demand to the greater Baton Rouge metropolitan area.

 Baton Rouge draws its drinking water from a unique source: the Southern Hills Aquifer System, a deep groundwater resource that supplies exceptional quality water with minimal treatment requirements.
-This 2,000-foot-deep aquifer system provides naturally filtered water protected from surface contamination.
-Baton Rouge’s water has consistently been recognized for its high quality and natural purity, though the system faces challenges with aging infrastructure in some areas and salt water intrusion concerns in the aquifer.
-The city has implemented significant investments in well field management, aquifer protection, and infrastructure improvements to maintain high water quality standards.
+This multi-layered aquifer system with wells ranging from 600-2,800 feet deep provides naturally filtered water protected from surface contamination.
+Baton Rouge’s water has consistently earned an “A” grade from the Louisiana Department of Health for two consecutive years, though the system faces challenges with aging infrastructure in some areas and salt water intrusion concerns requiring active management.

 Baton Rouge Water Quality: Current Status (2024-2025)